Particular/docs.particular.net/nservicebus/sqlserver/deployment-options_multi-instance_sqlserver_[,3].partial.md

 ### Multi-instance

 WARNING: The *multi-instance* option won't be supported in Versions 4 and higher.

-Version 3 supports *multi-instance* mode only with DTC.
+WARNING: Version 3 supports *multi-instance* mode with DTC only.
+Outbox is not supported by Version 3 in *multi-instance* mode.

- * Requires DTC, or in case of Version 2 using Outbox and storing business data in the same database as Outbox data.
+ * Requires storing business data in the same database as Outbox data.
+ * Requires DTC or Outbox (if available).

 ### Multi-instance with store-and-forward